aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 ### Model Training
-This project sought to compare two different supervised machine learning models to predict the outcome of a game.
-The first model was a logistic regression model and the second was a a Multi-Layer Perceptron (MLP) model.
-The models were trained on the same feature set using a 75/25 train/test split.
-The models were validated against results from the 2024-2025 season.
-Importantly, in addition to the accuracy of the models, the models were evaluated on their ability to predict probabilities of a home team win.
-This was important for the optimization strategy.

-### Model Training

 This project aimed to compare two different supervised machine learning models for predicting the outcome of a game: